MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Remove-Module.md

 The **Verbose** messages show the items that are removed.
 The messages differ because the BitsTransfer module includes an assembly that implements its cmdlets and a nested module with its own assembly.
 The PSDiagnostics module includes a module script file (`.psm1`) that exports functions.

-### Example 4: Remove a module by using ModuleInfo
+### Example 4: Remove a module using ModuleInfo

 ```powershell
 $a = Get-Module BitsTransfer